gurditsingh/hydeout/_posts/test.md

-## Functions with Multiple Parameter Groups called Currying
+## Functions with Multiple Parameter Groups
 Currying splits method with multiple parameters into a chain of functions each with one parameter.

 ## Let's create simple example: